fluidgravityaccelerations/linearAlgebra/README.md

 $$U_{ij}​=\frac{i}{L_{ii}}\left\(A_{ij}​-\sum_{k=1}^{i-1}L_{ik} U_{kj}\right\), \quad (i < j).$$

 For tridiagonal matrices, only adjacent sub- and super-diagonal elements are nonzero, which greatly simplifies the computation.

+---

+## Solving Linear System by the LU method